sandali95/RemoteProcedureCall-RPCgen/README.md

 # RPC-using-RPCgen

-simp.x: this is the RPC protocol definition file.
+mult.x: this is the RPC protocol definition file.
 Although it looks like
         'C', it is not!
 This file is run through the C preprocessor and the result is processed by rpcgen. rpcgen will create a header file named mult.h containing data structure definitions and